UMESHMOTION subroutine in ABAQUS (New update)

 You can find general information about this subroutine in Abaqus documentation via this link.</span

 In this workshop, wear is implemented on the rolling process model.
-For this simulation, the problem is first fully explained along with the geometric and material details.
+The problem is first fully explained for this simulation and the geometric and material details.
 Then, tips on subroutine implementation, mesh convergency, and discussion of results are provided

 Third workshop: Treadwear simulation using UMESHMOTION

 In this workshop, the wear of a tire due to movement at a speed of 32 km / h during a time of 1000 hours is examined.
 Ablation is performed by Archard equations via the UMESHMOTION subroutine.
 In this simulation, some written inputs are used for modeling.
 Some of these inputs do not have a graphic equivalent(Abaqus/CAE) in the software.
 Tire modeling with a suitable mesh is done in several steps.
 In the first step, the axisymmetric element is used to create the model geometry.
 In the next step, part of the three-dimensional model is made from axisymmetric elements.
 And in the final stage, a complete three-dimensional model is made from the previous model.
 Note that in calculating the amount of wear, two modes of slip and non-slip of the tire while moving have been considered.